 You should take the same precautions with regard to protecting data when using the wireless network as you do when transmitting data over the traditional wired network.
-Data that needs to be secure, should be encrypted end-to-end.
+Data that needs to be secure should be encrypted end-to-end.
 For example, when you are shopping at Amazon.com, the checkout process is encrypted from your computer all the way to the Amazon.com servers to protect sensitive information.
-You generally verify this type of encryption by looking for a lock box that indicates the session is secured.
+You generally verify this type of encryption by looking for a lock icon next to the web address that indicates the session is secured.

 The University encrypts over-the-air wireless traffic on the eduroam network as a best-effort to protect it from eavesdropping, but the University cannot guarantee the protection of that data.